 Archival Process

-This page is currently under development, but it will include information on the extensive processing received by all books, papers, and other materials donated to the American Haiku Archives.
+The California State Library follows professional standards in order to process all books, papers, and other materials donated to the American Haiku Archives.
 This processing includes not just cataloguing but also meticulous archival treatment, such as creating custom-made acid-free boxes or holders for various items, as well as rebinding, strengthening, or otherwise improving each item so it will be available to many generations of future visitors and researchers.

 photographs by Stanford M. Forrester